cms-outreach/ispy-webgl/README.md

 ### Some quantities like jet and photon energy aren't the same as what I expect from my analysis code.
 Why?

-The input for the display comes from the [CMSSW analyzers](https://github.com/cms-outreach/ispy-analyzers) which may be different objects, the datasets may be from different reconstructions, or energy corrections have not been applied.
+The input for the display comes from the [CMSSW analyzers](https://github.com/cms-outreach/ispy-analyzers) which may be from different objects, the datasets may be from different reconstructions, or energy corrections have not been applied.

 ### How can I make and use some more complex geometries like [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SketchUpCMS) and in the screenshot above?